UBC-Astrophysics/QEDSurface/Caiazzo_Heyl_Model/Readme.md

+# X-ray Polarization from Accretion Columns

+We present the results of our calculations for the X-ray polarization from accretion columns outlined in our two papers.
+These include QED and GR in the propagation of the radiation to the observer, and the Becker-Wolff model for the accretion column itself.

 # Model Files

 The four model files above correspond to the short (1 km) and long-column (7 km) and the one and two-column models presented in the following two papers.
 The first column of each file contains the angle between the line of sight and the magnetic axis.
 The value of Q is defined such that polarization along the direction of the magnetic field projected into the plane of the sky is positive.
 Polarization in the perpendicular direction is negative.
 The values of U and V vanish due to vacuum birefringence.
 The parameters for the underlying B&W model are to fit the phase-averaged spectrum of Her X-1.
 To use the intensity information in these files, first for the selected geometry calculate the phase-averaged spectrum as a function of energy from the files and renormalize all of the intensities to fit the observed phase-averaged spectrum.